rowanlg/bald-flavours/_data/reviews/2021-03-18-coqfighter-brockley.md

 One of the first things to smack me in the eyes besides the gleaming chestnut-brown brioche bun is the textbook ruffling of a gnarly, visibly crisp batter.
 Aware that with every passing moment is a chance for the sauce to wrest this glory, I dock my face right in to find my fear totally unfounded.
 From the top the bun gives way as it should; the toasting giving the extra support and resistance to moisture- through to this miso ranch which is inspired- the umami here nodding to the dashi on the fries which I assault with impunity.

-The American cheese plays its role that’s caused me to love it throughout the years- a creamy adhesive that mimics a whisper of anything actually real that doesn’t tread on the wider flavour profile.
+The American cheese plays its role that’s caused me to love it throughout the years- a creamy adhesive that mimics a whisper of anything actually real, without treading on the wider flavour profile.
 Along with the simple fresh relief that only iceberg provides, all of these elements serve as a solid stage for the chicken to do its thing.

 A piece of thigh meat that reminded me of Apollo 31 in its succulence, we test the steadfastness of batter- the crunch reverberates around our skulls whilst delivering punches from their seasoning that assures you that you could eat the piece as-is.
 My Editor’s buffalo sauce is a deep, bright lava hue that’s quenched with the classic addition of sweet and sour pickles.